 - A. Do you have a "cheat sheet" that summarizes the Immanuel Approach very briefly something much shorter than the full exercise instructions something that just briefly reminds the facilitator of the key components of the Immanuel Approach?
 Most ministry teams use more detailed exercise instructions (such as those I use for the exercises in the Basic training seminar) for facilitators who are just learning the Immanuel Approach process; and then once the facilitators have a bit of experience, they use a much shorter (ideally just one page) prompt/cheat sheet to give the facilitators brief reminders that are easier to find.
-I have posted my version of the one page prompt sheet in the "Exercises/Prayers for Study Groups & Beginners" section of the "Resources" page of www.immanuelapproach.com.(Thank you to the Immanuel Approach team at Laguna Niguel Community Vineyard Church for the graphic layout.) - B. What are the best resources to purchase if you are trying to start an Immanuel Approach ministry in your church?
+Several variations of our one-page cheat sheet can be found at the bottom of the "Exercises, Prayers for Groups and Beginners" section on the Resources page of www.immanuelapproach.com.
+(Thank you to the Immanuel Approach team at Laguna Niguel Community Vineyard Church for the graphic layout.) - B. What are the best resources to purchase for starting an Immanuel Approach ministry at my church?
 For each of the resources mentioned below, see Appendix B in the big lion book for thoughts regarding how to use the resource as part of your IA training program.